inerciapt/2020_inercia_pt/README.md

 # TODO

+ask people about possible dj sets

+ask people about shader royale registration (post a flyer)

+invitation intro for function or jml??? (alien)

+prepare best of chaos constructions demoshow

+prepare best of forever demoshow

+prepare best of bunzli demoshow (talk with unlock or shana about this)

 maybe dynamic background on obs shader royale

 maybe longer transition time to fullscreen animation on obs shader royale

 have timer on screen at all times on obs shader royale

-prepare best of bunzli demoshow (talk with unlock or shana about this)

-prepare best of chaos constructions demoshow

-prepare best of forever demoshow

-ask people about possible dj sets

-invitation intro for function or jml??? (alien)

 test fake compo of every kind (irfanview, xmplay, videoplayer)